alanssitis/smart-air-hockey-table/web/src/pages/team/wdobert.md

 ![CAD Model](/477grp5/team/will/Screenshot-2023-09-21-214008.png)
 _Figure 1: Current state of CAD model in Fusion 360_

 No matter how minimal or stripped down this design is from what it will eventually become, I still appreciated seeing it for the first time.
 I had the realization of just how many PCBs we'll be assembling and connecting together, and it has further fueled my excitement for this project's goals to come to fruition.
 Due to the number of unknowns that I was estimating rough values for, I elected to parameterize nearly every dimensioned value I possibly could, so they can be adjusted as we nail down real values.
-This had the added benefit of removing any *magic numbers* from the CAD model, which appeased my "programmer" tendencies.
+This had the added benefit of removing any *magic numbers* from the CAD model, which fits well with the programming mindset I'm used to.

 ![User Parameters](/477grp5/team/will/Screenshot-2023-09-21-214440.png)
 _Figure 2: Configurable parameters that describe various dimensions of the design_